SharifahS/NBA-ETL/README.md

 Load<p>The data was then uploaded to mongoDB using the py mongo python library.</p>

 <h4>Limitations</h4>
 <p> Initially we wanted to load the tables into Postgres.
 However, while creating the ERD and the tables schemata we realized that the primary keys were not all unique.
-For example, one of the primary keys was the player names field; but the tables have a one to many and many to many relationships.
-Alternately, we loaded the tables into MongoDB instead.
-Another complication that we encountered was increased security on s
+For example, one of the primary keys was the player names field; but the tables have a one to many and many to many relationships which would create issues when joining tables.
+Alternatively, we loaded the tables into MongoDB instead.
+Another complication that we encountered was increased security on sites.

 ome websites with the setback we were unable to scrape all the websites we had initially decided</p>